This plugin has several different configuration settings and uses a variety of integration into woocommerce and wordpress.

 If you do not do these basic troubleshooting steps – we will ask you do put the site in a basic state below before we take a look.

-If you are experiencing issues with potential conflicts on displaying the configuration options or ticket options on the site:
+1. Issues with potential conflicts on displaying the configuration options or ticket options on the site:

 We have taken numerous steps to make sure that our functions and css names are unique.
 While conflicts are rare, they can happen.